Pyrrole: Acylation

 Acylation generally occurs at the 2-position, through the use of various methods.
-Acylation with acid anhydrides and acid chlorides can occur without a catalyst; alternatively, a Lewis acid may be used.
+Acylation with acid anhydrides and acid chlorides can occur with or without a catalyst.
 2-Acylpyrroles are also obtained from reaction with nitriles, by the Houben–Hoesch reaction.
 Pyrrole aldehydes can be formed by a Vilsmeier–Haack reaction.
-N-Acylation of simple pyrrole does not occur.

-Alkylation

-Electrophilic alkylation of simple pyrrole is uncommon.
-Alkylation to form enones at C2 has been seen.

 Reaction of deprotonated pyrrole

-The NH proton in pyrroles is moderately acidic with a pKa of 16.5.
+The NH proton in pyrroles is moderately acidic with a pKa of 17.5.
 Pyrrole can be deprotonated with strong bases such as butyllithium and sodium hydride.
 The resulting alkali pyrrolide is nucleophilic.
 Treating this conjugate base with an electrophile such as iodomethane gives N-methylpyrrole.

 N-Metalated pyrrole can react with electrophiles at the N or C positions, depending on the coordinating metal.
 More ionic nitrogen–metal bonds (such as with lithium, sodium, and potassium) and more solvating solvents lead to N-alkylation.
 Nitrophilic metals, such as MgX, lead to alkylation at C (mainly C2), due to a higher degree of coordination to the nitrogen atom.
 In the cases of N-substituted pyrroles, metalation of the carbons is more facile.
 Alkyl groups can be introduced as electrophiles, or by cross-coupling reactions.

 Substitution at C3 can be achieved through the use of N-substituted 3-bromopyrrole, which can be synthesized by bromination of N-silylpyrrole with NBS.